-This document compiled and held by credit reference agencies gives a summary of your credit history and financial behaviour.
-It includes your personal details such as address and date of birth, information on your borrowing and payment histories, the length of your credit history, information on the total credit you have available to you and how much of that you’ve used.
+The information compiled and held by credit reference agencies gives a summary of your credit history and financial behaviour.
+It includes personal details such as address and date of birth, information on your borrowing and payment histories, the length of your credit history, information on the total credit you have available to you and how much of that you’ve used.

 - Avoid making lots of loan applications

-If you make lots of loan applications in a short space of time, this could send a signal to lenders that you’re having financial difficulties.
-If you want to shop around for the best loan deal, ask companies to provide you with a loan quote before you apply.
-Loan quotes won’t be listed on your credit file whereas loan applications are.
+Making lots of applications in a short space of time could send a signal to lenders that you’re having financial difficulties.
+If you’re looking for loans for bad credit from a direct lender, try shopping around and asking companies to provide you with a quote before you apply.
+Unlike a formal application, a quote request (like our Eligibility Check) won’t be visible for other lenders to see.

 - Register to vote on your local electoral roll

-One of the ways that lenders guard against identity fraud is to check the electoral roll to make sure you live where you say you do.
-If you move house, visit www.gov.uk/get-on-electoral-register to find out how to contact your local Electoral Registration Office and request a ‘register to vote’ form.
+One of the ways that lenders guard against identity fraud is by verifying where you live.
+One of the ways they do this by checking the electoral roll to make sure the address you’ve given is accurate.
+If you move house, visit www.gov.uk/get-on-electoral-register to find out how to register with your local Electoral Registration Office.

 Using these methods and taking action to improve your credit score not only increases your chances of getting a loan, it could also reduce the amount of interest you have to pay in future — making loans and credit cheaper for you in the long run.